 Five days in Santa Fe.
-On one of those days, we took a 3 hour tour courtesy of Don Dietz, a fellow who has been living in the area for many years.
-(You can also take group tours by bus and so on.)
+On one of those days, we took a 3 hour tour courtesy of Don Dietz, a fellow who has been living in the area for

 We noticed several things about Santa Fe: the architecture, the mission churches, and the statues.
 Santa Fe is an artists' community, and we had a chance to tour one of the foundries where they cast the statues found all over the area.
-The picture on the right is of a large scale, multi-piece statue that commemorated the Santa Fe Trail, which ran from Franklin, Missouri to the town square in the middle of the city.
+The picture on the right is of a large scale, multi-piece statue that commemorated the Santa Fe Trail, which ran from Franklin, Missouri to the town

 To the right is one piece of artwork found on the grounds of the New Mexico State Capitol Building.
 It was created by a Native American artist, and includes the names of tribal groups once living in the United States.
 Unfortunately, many of the tribes are gone, wiped out during the Western Expansion.